 3. Sarah Carty and Dwane Roberge – Campfires and Kids (campfiresandkids.com)

-Sarah and Dwane write and share photos about last year’s epic canoe trip with their kids as well as the day-to-day ups and downs of nurturing wilderness children.
+Sarah and Dwane write and share photos about their epic canoe trips with their kids as well as the day-to-day ups and downs of nurturing wilderness children.

 4. Raising Kids Wild (raisingkidswild.com)